Sleep (Part 1): NOT a Dispensable Commodity

-A detailed review of the latest in sleep science isn’t within the scope of this article, but here is an overview of the crucial role sleep plays in our heath and wellbeing:
+A detailed review of the latest in sleep science isn’t within the scope of this article, but here is an overview of the crucial role sleep plays in our health and wellbeing:

 - Global Cognitive Function – During sleep, new neural pathways are created which have been shown to improve cognitive abilities such as memory, emotional stability, learning, decision making and reaction times.
 (1, 2 & 3).

-- Preventing Neural Degeneration – Sleep has a profound impact on the the risk of disorders such as Dementia and Alzheimers.
+- Preventing Neural Degeneration – Sleep has a profound impact on the risk of disorders such as Dementia and Alzheimers.
 (4)

-- Clearing, Repairing and Renewing – Initiates the activation of specific genes which code for regeneration of old or damaged cells.
+- Clearing, Repairing and Renewing – Sleep initiates the activation of specific genes which code for regeneration of old or damaged cells.
 (5)

-- Hormone Regulation – The circadian rhythm is tightly coupled with hormone production and inhibition, which effect insulin resistance, mood, reproductive health, appetite, and metabolism.
+- Hormone Regulation – The circadian rhythm is tightly coupled with hormone production and inhibition, which affect insulin resistance, mood, reproductive health, appetite, and metabolism.
 (6)

 - Immune System Function – Fighting sickness and reducing the risk of disease/illness.
 It has been demonstrated that a lack of sleep significantly reduces the amount of NKCs (natural killer cells), which protect your body from pathogens.
 (7)

 How Much Sleep Do We Need?

 The general consensus for sleep recommendations is no less than 7 hours per night for an adult.
 It’s useful to note that sleep requirements do change throughout life.
 Check out this graph, which outlines the most up to date recommendations on sleep divided amongst specific age groups:

 As you can see there are minimum, optimum and maximum ranges for each age group.
 Although there are conditions in which sleeping for too long can be unhealthy, this is quite a rare occurrence and is a topic for another time.

 The UK’s Current Sleep Health